vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

     goto out;
 ```

-that describes `segments`.
-Read the program interpreter and libraries that linked with the our executable binary file from disk and load it to memory.
 - The program interpreter specified in the `.interp` section of the executable file (in most cases, linkers is - `/lib64/ld-linux-x86-64.so.2` for the `x86_64`).
 - It setups the stack and map elf binary into the correct location in memory.
 It maps the bss and the brk sections and does many many other different things to prepare executable file to execute.

-- In the end of the execution of the `load_elf_binary` we call the start_thread function and pass three arguments to it:
+- In the end of the execution of the `load_elf_binary` we call the `start_thread` function and pass three arguments to it:

 ```
     start_thread(regs, elf_entry, bprm->p);